rfo909/RForth/README.md

 dictionary, which at runtime resides in flash.

-To make this work, the implementation makes Flash and RAM into a continous address space, after copying some of the buffers defined in ACode into RAM, since Flash is basically read only.
+To make this work, the implementation makes Flash and RAM into a continous address space, after copying some of the buffers defined towards the end in ACode into RAM, since Flash is basically read only.

+Of the around 3k bytes generated from ACode, only about 190 bytes represent dynamic values, and that range is copied into RAM when the system boots.

+Simple and complex.

 Immediate words